tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <nick>

 [laughs] Growing pains!
-Um, "asexual enough," and that is aquestion for the ages in the Ace Community.
+Um, "asexual enough," and that is a question for the ages in the Ace Community.
 Uh, 'cause it is... large in the sense of there are a lot of people in it and not so much large in the sense that ev--

 </nick>